radekstepan/noted/README.md

 -  3 Close upload modal with Esc key too
 - 13 Compare with Lunr with view of making this into a standalone WebView app
 -  5 Return filenames from API upload errors and display to user
+- 13 Make use of https://undraw.co/illustrations icons using main color